 Having mastered the World War 2 flight sims genre with games like Overlord, which was one of the finest flight sims ever made for the Amiga, Rowan Software turned their attention to WW1 air combat with Dawn Patrol.
 But how do they compare against the phenomenal Red Baron from Dynamix or MicroProse's Knights of The Skies?
 Very damn well, in fact. |

 The presentation and game structure of Dawn Patrol is quite unique.
 Instead of following the career of a single pilot, the game revolves around a sort of interactive "storybook", which describes famous air combats during WW1 and then gives player a chance to relive them through the flight sim part.
 Some missions even allow the player to choose the side, which provides two alternate ways to fly the same mission.

-Note: the download here is single-player version which is out of print.
-For a head-to-head modem version, check out Dawn Patrol: Head to Head also on this site.
+Note: For a head-to-head modem version, check out Dawn Patrol: Head to Head also on this site.

 Reviewed by: Underdogs